lakecitycoaching/lakecitycoaching/src/pages/blog/best-kept-secret-to-better-digestion.md

 In my health coaching practice, I help clients understand why they eat in a rush and forget to chew and we come up with a how-to guide for chewing that is easy to implement and turns eating into a whole new enjoyable experience.
 No more bloat!

 If you want to learn how you to eat for better digestion that will lead to a flatter, firmer belly then call or email now to schedule a time to talk with me about it.
-This is YOUR time!

-To your health, Cindy <LakeCityCoaching@gmail.com>
+## This is YOUR time!